Macmee/heroku-buildpack-ffmpeg/README.md

 Heroku buildpack: FFMpeg
 =======================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using [ffmpeg](http://www.ffmpeg.org/) in your project.
+This builds ffmpeg from source and installs some libraries used for converting media into common HTML5 formats.

+Change the FFMPEG_URL as needed.
+This is a fork of [heroku-buildpack-ffmpeg](https://github.com/shunjikonishi/heroku-buildpack-ffmpeg).

 It doesn't do anything else, so to actually compile your app you should use [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) to combine it with a real buildpack.

 Usage